Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

 Today we will make our way along the thin green line that is the edge of the dune system and the beginning of flats that are important grazing lands for nomads.
 This will eventually lead us to Tsokhoo Nuur – a small brackish lake with reed beds that is known for its birdlife.
 The water here abuts tall dunes in a spectacular intersection of ecological systems.
 Our camp will be made in a grassy valley between dunes.
 This night we will say farewell to our nomad camel guides and their animals.
-Distance 20km approx. Camp elevation: 1131m.
-Overnight: Tented camp Day 15 is a contingency day to allow for uncontrollable changes in the itinerary due to local flight schedules, weather conditions and other unforeseeable changes that may be required.
+Camp elevation: 1131 m / 3711 ft Accommodation: Tented camp Day 15 is a contingency day to allow for uncontrollable changes in the itinerary due to local flight schedules, weather conditions and other unforeseeable changes that may be required.
 If possible we may use this to extend the length of our trek in the Baatarin Nuruu by one day.

 Meals: B,L,D